melockwood94/melockwood94/README.md

 Programming, to me, is a way to be creative while solving puzzles.
 I love that there's always something new to learn, a new way of looking at/doing things, and always someone with a new perspective.

-Outside this wild world of technology, you'll likely find me walking outdoors, riding motorcycles, strumming away at the guitar (badly), and sipping whiskey.

 Thanks for stopping by!
 If you have any questions, or just feel like chatting, feel free to reach out.